 Prior to training, most firemen must pass exams testing their physical strength, stamina and fitness.
 They generally also take written examinations on the medical and procedural knowledge needed to perform their job functions.
 How well a fireman scores on entry and subsequent examinations is factored into employment and advancement opportunities.

-The U.S. Bureau of Labor Statistics (BLS) reported that firefighting jobs were projected to grow 7% from 2012-2022, which was slower than average.
+The U.S. Bureau of Labor Statistics (BLS) reported that firefighting jobs were projected to grow as fast as the average from 2018-2028.
 There was expected to be much competition in this field, and opportunities were predicted to be best for applicants with college experience, paramedic training and high scores on their examinations.
-The mean yearly salary for firefighters in May 2013 was $48,270, according to the BLS.
+The mean yearly salary for firefighters in May 2018 was $53,240, according to the BLS.

 While no postsecondary education is required for firemen, an undergraduate degree in a fire science field can be beneficial.
 Most potential employees learn their skills on the job, under supervision.
 Fireman should possess physical endurance and good coordination, and they must adhere to safety procedures.